deedos/watchdog-codem/Readme.md

 It depends on codem-scheduler, ffmpeg (ffprobe) and inotify-tools (ubuntu/Debian)

-The instructions that extends the official docs from here http://transcodem.com/documentation/ as well and specific deploying for [my specific use case are here](Docs.md) but unfortunately only in portuguese.
+The instructions that extends the official docs from here http://transcodem.com/documentation/ as well and specific deploying for [my specific use case are here](https://github.com/deedos/watchdog-codem/Docs.md) but unfortunately only in portuguese